pylint-dev/pylint/doc/user_guide/checkers/features.rst

   interface or in an overridden method.
-:protected-access (W0212): *Access to a protected member %s of a client class* Used when a protected member (i.e. class member with a name beginning with an underscore) is access outside the class or a descendant of the class where it's defined.
+:protected-access (W0212): *Access to a protected member %s of a client class* Used when a protected member (i.e. class member with a name beginning with an underscore) is accessed outside the class or a descendant of the class where it's defined.
 :attribute-defined-outside-init (W0201): *Attribute %r defined outside __init__* Used when an instance attribute is defined outside the __init__ method.